DeadSecure/Odyssey/README.md

 ## Donate

+The best way is to give a star to the project on GitHub.

-If you like this project, consider donating to support its development:
+Also If you like this project, consider donating to support its development:

 ARBITRUM ADDRESS: 0xefDe3a8E20b7B970D37f35C2b7ba5D4E9Cbb7557